 But how can providers adapt their patient collections to the current atmosphere?

 9 Ways to Increase Patient Collections

-Patient collections don’t have to be a hassle.
+Patient collections are key to practice efficiency, but it doesn’t have to be a hassle.
 Identifying areas of improvement in your collections method can help prevent errors further into the process.
 Establishing and adapting your practice’s policies can help improve cash flow and increase patient satisfaction.
 The following are ways to improve patient collections.

 - Collect copays and deductibles: Collecting copays during a patient’s visit ensures that you are getting cash flow from every patient.
 Your practice should clearly state this policy when a patient calls to make an appointment, as well as have the policy clearly outlined on any websites or documents you may have.